lepoco/social-messenger/rd_messenger/readme.txt

 You must copy it or create it on the site https://developers.facebook.com/

+= Do the creators of the plugin collect any information about me? =

+No, by adding live chat to your website, you also create your own Api ID.
+The chat only works on your site.

 = Do I have to take any more steps? =

 You must add your site to trusted in the settings of your fanpage.